penguinpowernz/observium-agent/README.md

 observium-agent
 ===============

-The observium agent packaged for debian
+The observium agent packaged for debian.
+Most of the files in this repo are from [Observium project](http://www.observium.org/wiki/Main_Page), specifically [here](http://fisheye.observium.org/browse/Observium/scripts).
+I made this to make it easier to install the Observium agent on monitored devices.
+It allows more information to be gathered by Observium using the included modules and even munin-plugins if munin is installed on the device.

 ## Install check_mk agent